Instituto-i2ds/packer-jupyterhub-digitalocean/README.md

-# packer-ubuntu20.04
+# packer-jupyterhub-digitalocean
 Packer template to build a Jupyterhub image to use with Digital Ocean.

-Packer template to build a Jupyterhub image to use with Digital Ocean.
 The image will use A simple The Littlest JupyterHub, a distribution for a small (0-100) number of users on a single server.
 More details at: https://tljh.jupyter.org/

 ## Requirements